 Godparents and Sponsors:

 Godparents and sponsors promise to try and follow Jesus themselves, and encourage and support whoever is being baptised to be a fully active Christian disciple.

 What does it mean in practice?

-- Setting them a good example of Christian living, both at home and at Church.
+Setting a good example of Christian living, both at home and at Church.

-Some people prefer to let their children grow up and then make their own choice.
-For them, a thanksgiving or naming ceremony is more appropriate.
-We thank God for the new life, pray for God's blessing, and formally give them their name(s).
-This ceremony does not include the symbol of water, so does not need to be in church.
+Some parents prefer to let their children grow up and then make their own choice about baptism later in life.
+In this instance we offer a thanksgiving which might feel more appropriate.
+We thank God for the gift of their child and pray for God's blessing on them.
+This does not include the symbol of water.

-If you would like to talk further about either a baptism or a thanksgiving, please make contact in the first instance with our Parish Administrator, Judy Noakes (01622 831890) or click here to email.
+If you would like to talk further about either a baptism or a thanksgiving, please make contact in the first instance with our Vicar, Nicky Harvey (01622 831379) or click here to email.

 Below is a picture of Marden's seventeenth century font with its Jacobean cover.